Machine Shop Assistant

 The following table lists how many machine shop technology/assistant graduations there were in 2019-2020 for each degree level.

 |Education Level||Number of Grads|

 What Machine Shop Assistant Majors Need to Know

-In an O*NET survey, machine shop tech majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+People with careers related to machine shop tech were asked what knowledge areas, skills, and abilities were important for their jobs.
+They weighted these areas on a scale of 1 to 5 with 5 being the highest.